test-kitchen/kitchen-azurerm/README.md

 [![Gem Version](https://badge.fury.io/rb/kitchen-azurerm.svg)](http://badge.fury.io/rb/kitchen-azurerm)

-This version has been tested on Windows and OS/X only, and may not work on Linux.
+This version has been tested on Windows, OS/X and Ubuntu.
+If you encounter a problem on your platform, please raise an issue.

-## Known issues
-- Azure SDK for Ruby has blocking issues on Linux environments, this is being tracked here: (https://github.com/Azure/azure-sdk-for-ruby/pull/282)

 ## Quick-start
 ### Installation